 July saw the completion of a marathon recording project for RW.
 Assisted by a group of enthusiastic volunteers, the team recorded 170 three-minute-long audio dramas for the German branch of the Child Evangelism Fellowship (KEB).
 The finished programmes will be available as part of KEB's international telephone ministry – and also online– alongside the same material in eight other languages.
 Recordings are planned in many more translations.

-‘The project is part of a huge vision for reaching children around the world with the good news of Jesus,’ explains Tony Pullen, Radio Worldwide Team Leader ‘We feel privileged to be part of it.’
+‘The project is part of a huge vision for reaching children around the world with the good news of Jesus,’ explains Tony Pullen, RW Team Leader ‘We feel privileged to be part of it.’

 RW’s work on the project began with auditions, back in April 2016.
 With a cast of more than twenty volunteers chosen to voice the numerous parts required, May was spent recording the material, including Bible stories, quizzes and biographies of missionaries.
 It was the first time many of the volunteers had stepped into a studio, but with gentle coaching and a number of retakes, the recording was completed to an excellent standard.